SharePoint/sp-dev-docs/docs/apis/alm-api-for-spfx-add-ins.md

 method: GET
 ```

-### Details about individual solution package from tenant App Catalog
+### Details about individual solution packages in the tenant App Catalog

 Use this REST API for getting details about individual SharePoint Framework solutions or add-ins available in the tenant App Catalog.